 About the Book

-Bass grew up in Bryn Gweled, Pennsylvania, an unusual cooperative community founded by Quakers, where she gained a unique view of the world that both compelled her to question everything but also be empathetic and open-minded about the answers she uncovered.
-The perfect combination for in investigative journalist.
+Bass grew up in Bryn Gweled, Pennsylvania, an unusual cooperative community founded by Quakers, where she gained a unique view of the world that compelled her to question everything but also be empathetic and open-minded about the answers she uncovered.
+The perfect combination for an investigative journalist.
 In 1989, Bass was the first reporter in the nation to write about how common it was for male psychiatrists to sexually abuse female patients.
 She was also the first reporter at The Boston Globe to write about the molestation of children by Catholic priests—a decade ahead of the Spotlight investigation chronicled in the 2016 movie that won the Academy Award for Best Picture.

 Despite her success, Bass alienated her bosses with her assertive reporting style and refusal to take “no” for an answer.
 Editors at The Miami Herald in the early 1980s didn’t know what to do with a “brassy northern broad.”
 At The Boston Globe, she was denied a berth on the Spotlight team because she was considered too independent-minded for a woman.